hashicorp/terraform-google-consul/modules/consul-cluster/README.md

   will change every time you run Terraform, you're using a fixed version of the repo.

 * `source_image`: Use this parameter to specify the ID of a Consul [Google Image](https://cloud.google.com/compute/docs/images) to deploy on each server in the cluster.
-You should install Consul in this AMI using the scripts in the [install-consul](/modules/install-consul) module.
+You should install Consul in this Image using the scripts in the [install-consul](/modules/install-consul) module.

 * `startup_script`: Use this parameter to specify a [Startup Script](https://cloud.google.com/compute/docs/startupscript) script that each